marcusyqy/http_server/README.md

 - [ ] Parse other header lines of http request.
 - [ ] Parse other functions (POST) in http request.
 - [ ] Use better memory management pools.

+## Details
+This uses a process known as unity build where you include every c file into a single file and compile as a single compilation unit.
+It also uses clang since I am lazy to use different compilers.